23 Jan 8 Things Families Wish They Had Known Before Starting Home Care Services

 - The desire that services were started earlier: Many clients or their loved ones wish that services had begun earlier.
 One of the main reasons for this is because of the strain that caregiving takes on the loved ones providing care to the patient.
 When managing the challenges of their own busy schedules, trying to navigate the needs of providing care to a loved one at the same time often proved nearly impossible, if not highly stressful.

 Many loved ones mention that by bringing in professional caregivers, it removed the guilt or resentment on their part because they often felt the burden placed on them by not being available as often as the patient would have liked.
 Additionally, others mentioned that it lessened stress on the relationship between the loved one providing care and the care recipient.
 Carol summed it up by saying “When I went to visit my mom, it was nice to be able to spend time with her and not cleaning her kitchen.”
+See 9 steps to introducing home care when a family member refuses.

 - Preparing for payment or coverage of services: While home care is sought after because of the relative flexibility and cost savings as opposed to other long-term care options, it is still a major expense that patients or their families must cope with.
 Many families wish they would have adequately prepared for the financial cost.
 Families should work with the care recipients to determine what assets or savings are available to begin homecare services.
 While things are straightforward when there are cash savings available, some financial options are much more complicated and take more time to enact such as using one’s home equity.